Experiencing Interruptions?

 Pointe Noire

-Filmmaker and crawfisherman Louis Leger (Roy Dupuis) and criminal defense attorney Dolores Arceneaux (Myriam Cyr) join forces in the Cajun prairie community of Pointe Noire in an effort to save the life of Joel Richard (Michael Bienvenu), a falsely accused man on Louisiana's Death Row.
-What follows is a search to find out what really happened 30 years ago when two people were killed on the night of the traditional courir de Mardi Gras.
-Along the way, Louis and Dolores uncover a hauntingly beautiful, isolated community suffering from genetic bottlenecking, secrecy and deceit, yet striving to achieve its own form of folk justice.
+Filmmaker and crawfisherman Louis Leger (Roy Dupuis) and criminal defense attorney Dolores Arceneaux (Myriam Cyr) join forces in the Cajun prairie community of Pointe Noire to save the life of Joel Richard (Michael Bienvenu), a falsely accused man on Louisiana's Death Row who faces execution.
+What follows is a search for the truth -- to find out what really happened 30 years ago when two people were killed the night of the traditional courir de Mardi Gras on the property of prominent rice farmer and philanthropist Nathan Smith (Zachary Richard).
+Along the way, Louis and Dolores discover a hauntingly beautiful and isolated community suffering from years of secrecy and deceit, a community that must now reckon with the events of 30 years ago to achieve its own form of folk justice.

 • Pat Mire